 “Oh, I want it,” he assured me.
 “She says it reminds her of the mirror in Beauty and the Beast.”

-I put on my gloves, opened the case, and removed the mirror.
+I put on my gloves, opened the case with my keys, and removed the mirror.
 “It’s a deal,” I said.
 “I’ll keep it in the back for you.”

-He started walking away, but then stopped and turned to say, “Thank you.”
+He started walking away but hadn’t gone far when he stopped to say, “Thank you.”

-Jake, on the other hand, had gone from supportive to wishing I wouldn’t try to solve anything more serious than a misplaced set of keys.
-He would have applauded using my gift for Kylan.
+Jake, on the other hand, had gone from supportive to actively wishing I wouldn’t try to solve anything more serious than a misplaced set of keys.
+He would applaud using my gift for Kylan.

-I had barely made it back to my counter and locked my day’s receipts in my safe next to my new Glock 26, when the electronic bells above my outer door rang, a deeper sound than the real jingle bells Jake kept above his door in the herb shop.
-Shannon was coming through the single outer door, and behind him I caught a glimpse of Kylan and his mother out on the sidewalk, probably heading home after leaving Jake’s with the licorice.
+I had barely stowed the mirror and locked my day’s receipts into the safe under my counter when the electronic bells above my outer door rang, a deeper sound than the real jingle bells Jake kept above his door in the Herb Shoppe.
+Shannon was coming through my single outer door, and behind him I caught a glimpse of Kylan and his mother out on the sidewalk, probably heading home after leaving Jake’s with the licorice.

 “I’m thinking pasta,” he said, releasing me.